Canon 10D vs Nikon B600

 Studio photographers will appreciate that the Canon 10D (unlike the B600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Nikon B600?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 10D: